SVH35/GetTissueThickness/README.md

 The pipeline only requires [MATLAB](https://www.mathworks.com/products/matlab.html) to run.

 ## Third party files
-We have included code from the following projects to this repository:
+We have used code from the following projects in this repository:
 * [SimNIBS](https://simnibs.github.io/simnibs/build/html/index.html)
 * [Triangle/Ray Intersection](https://nl.mathworks.com/matlabcentral/fileexchange/33073-triangle-ray-intersection)